tsyet12/DAZLS/README.md

 # DAZLS
 ## Domain adaptation zero shot learning for near real-time prediction of renewable energy

 This repository demonstrates the main algorithm DAZLS in the most basic implementation.
-It compliments the paper:
+It compliments the paper (below) to demonstrate the basic DAZLS algorithm:

 <br>
 S.Y.
 Teng et al. (2023).
 Near real-time predictions of renewable electricity production at substation level via domain adaptation zero-shot learning in sequence.
 Renewable and Sustainable Energy Reviews.